-As Christians, we praise and honor God the Father and God the Son.
+As Christians, we praise and honor God the Father, God the Son and God the Holy Spirit.
 People are created to worship God.
 Tragically, because of the disobedience of our first parents, Adam and Eve, we have become self-centered.
 We have become the idols of our own worship.
 We worship ourselves.
 By the power of God and through the grace of the Gospel of Jesus Christ, we can be freed from our self-centeredness and self-worship.

 Sounds of redemption